neavepaul/Financial-Fraud-Detection/README.md

 ------------------------------------------------------------------------------------

 We imported the data from the csvfile and perform some analysis on it to find certain trends.
+From our self analysis, we noticed that whenever amount=oldbalanceOrig, isFraud is always equal to 1.
+This basically means that the transfer or cash_out is trying to empty the Orig account.
+Out of the 8213 fraud cases in the dataset, this condition helps to identify 8034 fraud cases.
+The remaining 179 fraud cases contain 154 Transfer transactions out of which 145 have amount = 1.0E7 and 25 Cash_out cases.
 We then used CatBoostClassifier to create a model which we trained.
 We then shifted to XGBoost which is better for numeric values.
 XGBoost applies a better regularization technique to reduce overfitting, and it is one of the differences from the gradient boosting.
 The xgboost.XGBClassifier is a scikit-learn API compatible class for classification.
 We created our machine learning model using XGBClassifier.